 Bitcoin

 Bitcoin is the first fully digital currency that has achieved some degree of general acceptance.
 It’s also one of the hot alternative flavors of the day.
-The question, though, still remains: is it a good retirement investment?
+The question, though, still remains: Is it a good retirement investment?
 For the answer to this, let’s take a lesson from the medical world.
 When a new pharmaceutical is released to the general public, it has already gone through extensive FDA safety testing.
 Still, many doctors recommend waiting a few years before taking it.
-The reason for this delay is that even with all the testing, the long term effects in real world scenarios have not yet been determined.
+The reason for this delay is that even with all the testing, the long-term effects in real-world scenarios have not yet been determined.
 This idea also holds true for new investment assets.
-When something as new and revolutionary as Bitcoin comes around, it might potentially be very profitable, but the long term stability is not yet known.
-As a retirement investor its best not to place your retirement solely in unproven assets.
+When something as new and revolutionary as Bitcoin comes around, it might potentially be very profitable, but the long-term stability is not yet known.
+As a retirement investor, it’s best not to place your retirement solely in unproven assets.
 If you’re the adventurous kind, then take the plunge with some of your funds, but leave the majority of them to safer investments.

 Alternative assets can definitely provide higher returns than a standard mutual fund, but caution should always be your first response.
-The best thing to do is choose a reputable financial firm that offers alternative investment options.
+The best thing to do is to choose a reputable financial firm that offers alternative investment options.
 Next up, get educated.
 Choose an asset that appeals to your investment sensibility, research it fully, and then make a sensible judgment with all of the facts.

-Cara Price is a caffeine based life form who ardently believes in the convergence of technology, communication, and art to help businesses thrive.
+Cara Price is a caffeine-based life form who ardently believes in the convergence of technology, communication, and art to help businesses thrive.
 She is currently working as a content and communication specialist for Broad Financial, a leading custodian of enhanced retirement platforms.
 She loves people, Pinterest, and the written word, and she can be contacted via cprice@broadfinancial.com

 Image Credit: www.theverge.com